 Below the gravel layer are pockets of medium dense to dense sands, overlying a very dense sand layer with sandstone bands at approximately -13.0EL.

-The specified coating for the sheet piles is for sand blasting to SA2.5 followed by 50 micron of primer and then 400 micron of coal tar epoxy paint.
+The specified coating for the sheet piles is for sandblasting to SA2.5 followed by 50 microns of primer and then 400 microns of coal tar epoxy paint.
 The coating is to be applied to the entire front surface and two metres of the back surface of the Main Wall piles only.

 Installation was done by pitching the sheet piles in a piling frame and driving to refusal with an ICE 815 vibro hammer.
 Piles were then driven to the final required level using an IHC S90 hydraulic hammer, together with a pile helmet.